Bonner

 Bonner has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-AreaSearch has identified three projects that could impact the area significantly due to changes in local infrastructure.
-These key projects are: Gungahlin Tennis Facility (Amaroo Tennis Centre), Gold Creek Homestead Precinct, Jacka Social Housing Apartments, and Amaroo School Senior Campus Expansion.
-The following list details those most likely to be relevant.
+AreaSearch has identified three major projects that may impact the area's performance: Gungahlin Tennis Facility (Amaroo Tennis Centre), Gold Creek Homestead Precinct, Jacka Social Housing Apartments, and Amaroo School Senior Campus Expansion.
+These are key projects for consideration.

 Professional plan users can use the search below to filter and access additional projects.